 Human evolution and population history

 Using genetic data, I am interested in looking back through time to learn about dynamics historically shaping human history, such as migration, admixture, and population size changes.
 I am particularly interested in human evolution over recent history (i.e. within the last ~100 generations) during the time-span most relevant for disease variants undergoing negative selection.
-Given these demographic parameters, I am interested in exploring how phenotypes that were important for human evolution, such as skin pigmentation and height, evolved, and how they changed through the great human diaspora.
+Given these demographic parameters, I am interested in exploring how phenotypes that were important for human evolution, such as skin pigmentation and height, evolved, and how they changed throughout the great human diaspora.

 - Fine-scale human population structure in southern Africa reflects ecological boundaries